-Summer attractions are weather dependent, on days with heavy fog or rain we are unable to operate the Alpine Slide.
-Please call Lutsen Mountains at 877-458-8736 on days with inclement weather prior to online purchase.
+Our summer attractions are weather dependent, on days with heavy fog or rain we are unable to operate the Alpine Slide.
+Please call our central reservation at 877-458-8736 on days with inclement weather prior to online purchase.

 Fall in Cook County is a time of tumultuous beauty.
 The air turns crisp and clear.
 Moose get an amorous gleam in their eyes.
 Changing leaves paint the Superior National Forest and Boundary Waters Canoe Area Wilderness/BWCAW with a palette of goldenrod, pumpkin orange, and firetruck red.
 In late fall, a different kind of show begins; the infamous gales of November.
 This is a chance to get cozy and watch Lake Superior unleash her wild side.